 Defragmentation can be initiated manually at any time in order to optimize the IND310 drive terminal's performance.
-To initiate manual defragmentation, press the DEFRAGMENT softkey Defrag.
+To initiate manual defragmentation, go to the Maintenance, Run, Database Defragment setup screen.
+Press the START softkey to initiate defragmentation.
+If configured in setup, a DEFRAGMENT softkey Defrag can also be used to initiate manual defragmentation.
+(See Chapter 3.0, Configuration for more information about the Database Defragment screen and configuring softkeys.)